-Aqua has updated its findings for PFOA and PFOS and shared them on WaterFacts.com so customers can stay informed.
+Aqua continues to provide updated PFOA and PFOS results and shares them on WaterFacts.com so customers can stay informed.
 In the interim, please be assured that the water Aqua provides tests below the EPA's health advisory levels for PFOA/PFOS.